SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ```

 Let us explain it a bit. `self` represents the class `Die` itself.
 Sending it the message `new`, we create an instance and send it the `faces:` message.
 And we return the expression.
 So why do we need the message `yourself`.
-The message `yourself` is needed to make sure that whatever value the instance message `faces:` returns, the instance creation method we are defining returns the new created instance.
+The message `yourself` is needed to make sure that whatever value the instance message `faces:` returns, the instance creation method we are defining returns the newly created instance.
 You can try to redefine the instance method `faces:` as follows:

 ```
 Die >> faces: aNumber